MEET THE ARTIST

 She is also a key member of the Kuala Lumpur City Opera (KLCO) Orchestra and currently serves as Principal Second Violin.
 She has performed in many KLCO productions including as Rossini’s La Bohème, Mozart’s Marriage of Figaro, La Fille du Régiment by Donizetti, Humperdinck’s Hansel & Gretel and Puccini’s Madame Butterfly.

-Lin is an early music enthusiast and is a founding member and Wicked Music People (WMP)—an early music ensemble based in Kuala Lumpur, in which she plays baroque violin.
+Lin is an early music enthusiast and is a founding member of the Wicked Music People (WMP)—an early music ensemble based in Kuala Lumpur, in which she plays baroque violin.
 WMP’s mission is to introduce period instruments to Malaysians and to make early music more accessible through performances in unconventional venues as well as through outreach programmes.
 Although only 2 years old, WMP have been featured in festivals such as OperaKUL and the George Town Festival, and is the first Malaysian early music ensemble to perform at the Dewan Filharmonik Petronas.

 Lin is honoured to appear frequently in performances of Bachfest Malaysia.